 From the English word for the climbing plant that has small yellow flowers.
 It is ultimately derived from Old English ifig

-IXCHEL f Mayan Mythology, Native American, Mayan
+Ixchel f Mayan Mythology, Indigenous American, Mayan

 in Mayan.
 Ixchel was the Maya goddess of the earth, the moon, and medicine.
 She was often depicted with a snake in her hair and crossbones embroidered on her skirt.

 in Japanese.
 In Japanese mythology the god Izanagi was the husband of Izanami

 .
 When she died he unsuccessfully journeyed to the underworld to retrieve her.
-In the purifying rites that followed his return the gods of the sun, moon and wind were created.
+In the purifying rites that followed his return, the gods of the sun, moon and wind were created.

 in Japanese.
 In Japanese mythology she was a creator goddess, the wife of Izanagi

-IZARO f Basque
+Izaro f Basque

 in Basque, from the name of a small island off the Spanish coast in the Bay of Biscay.

-IZUMI f Japanese
+Izumi f Japanese